 Breed: Selle Francias x Quarter Pony

 Originally "Leil", Gideon was pulled from a kill pen in Kansas by his former owner.
-Due to no fault of their own, thousands of horses each year end up in the terrifying predicament of being unwanted and surrendered to auctions.
+Due to no fault of their own, thousands of horses each year end up in the terrifying predicament of being unwanted and sold at low-end auctions.
 "Kill buyers" purchase these horses for a mere few hundred dollars at most; they are mercilessly loaded onto crowded trucks and transported over the Mexican or Canadian border to be slaughtered for human consumption.
 Aside ethical implications and the fact that humane horse slaughter is impossible, their meat is tainted with chemicals and drugs that are toxic to humans.

 Gideon was one of the lucky few that was able to be saved just in time and came to us.

 We had the privilege of bringing Gideon along in his training.
-While he loves people, his energetic personality and athleticism could sometimes get in the way of his desire to be a calm session horse.
+While he loved people, his energetic personality and athleticism could sometimes get in the way of his desire to be a calm session horse.
 We started playing with Gideon over some small jumps and did some arena work to discover that he would probably make someone an excellent eventer or show jumper.
 We began the process of finding him a home that could channel his energy in a way that he, too, enjoyed and found that with an incredible eventing trainer.
 Gideon is thriving and loving his new job.
 He went from a discarded in a kill pen, to a beloved session horse, and is now an amazing eventing partner for a family in Florida.

 From kill-pen rescue, to beloved session horse, to eventing partner.
 Gideon is thriving!